karloskarl/ScuffPVP/README.md

   - Add second map (chateau)
 - v0.3
   - Add Suzuka, Esteille, Glass
+- v0.4
+  - Update to 1.20.5 (or 1.21 if its out already)
-  - Port to paper from spigot
+  - switch from spigot to something more normal (need to do more research)